A Meditation Like No Other | by Warren Goldie

 It doesn’t take long to realize it’s me.

-In my mind’s eye, I see the glowing face of my 12-year-old daughter, as a powerful longing cuts through me.
-But before I can even consider what is happening, she is gone, replaced by a different image: me, as a 10-year-old.
+Though my eyes are closed, I can see the glowing face of my 12-year-old daughter.
+A powerful longing cuts through me.
+But before I can even consider what is happening, she is gone, replaced by a different image: me at 10 years old.

 Go with it.

 My throat tightens up.
 Donna’s pleading voice beckons me to go deeper, and I sense many more images pushing for expression.